ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 - this change makes sure that the two topics are copied into the union buffer at the correct location in the code
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This does not fix a performance antipattern.

 ## Commit #301
 ### Hash